esartor/merlot/Merlot/merlot/doctests/functional_reports.rst

 .. :teardown: merlot.tests.teardown
 .. :layer: merlot.tests.browser_layer

+There are currently two reports available, a `Logs report` and a `Tasks report`.
+Read on to learn about what those are about.

 We need to create a user to play with later.
 First of all we access the site as admin::